 The game was re-released on various digital distribution services including PSN, Steam and GOG.com.
 The Steam release coincided with the release of the "OddBoxx", an Orange Box-inspired promotion which includes Oddworld: Abe's Oddysee, Oddworld: Abe's Exoddus, Oddworld: Munch's Oddysee and Oddworld: Stranger's Wrath HD.

 Oddworld: Abe's Oddysee New 'n' Tasty! was announced in 2012 as a full high-definition remake under development by Oddworld-veteran studio Just Add Water.
 A community vote was held in which fans chose the name of the remake.
-New 'n' Tasty! features brand-new 3D graphics and updated gameplay to accommodate the new scrolling camera which has replaced the original game's screen-based level design.
-The remake is scheduled to be released in 2014.
+New 'n' Tasty! features brand-new 3D graphics and updated gameplay to accommodate the new scrolling camera which replaces the original game's screen-based level design.
+The remake was released for PlayStation 4 on July 22, 2014.